ldippo/rdx-toolkit-starter/README.md

-This is an opinionated starter project for rapidly prototyping strongly typed react applications with the following flavors:
+_This is a WIP opinionated starter project for rapidly prototyping strongly typed react applications._

+## Starter created with the following flavors:

 ### State Management: